monerodocs/md/docs/infrastructure/tor-onion-p2p-seed-nodes.md

 ---
-title: Tor Onion Seed Nodes for Monero P2P Network | Monero Documentation
+title: Tor Onion Seed Nodes for Monero P2P Network
 ---
-# Tor onion seed nodes for Monero P2P network
+# Tor onion seed nodes for Monero network

 ## When this is necessary?